Dwood15/Tempera/README.md

 This project may cause your game to crash, files to corrupt, or, if luck does not shine down upon you, your machine to crash.

 ### Tempera is:
+  - A series proofs of concepts - Features are there, showcasing they're possible.
   - A mishmash of code from Kornman00 an TheFieryScythe's Open Sauce project, as well as SilentK and abyll's haloforge project.
   - Between major refactorings and feature updates.
-  - In Pre-Alpha
+  - In Alpha - Breaking changes happen probably every single commit.

 ### Tempera is in need of:
   -  Feedback and help.
 No need for halo-specific modding experience.
 Just C++ and C knowledge.

 ### Tempera is not:
   - Stable.
-(I'm not even willing to consider this alpha phase yet)
+(I'm barely even willing to consider this an alpha)
   - Good for your health.
 The codebase will make you use a number of swears, probably cursing my name.

 ### Building Tempera Requires:
-  - capstone_static.lib, - On-the-fly decompilation and debugging for Exception handling (not yet implemented) (bundled in repository)
+  - lua53.lib - Used to compile directly onto
   - detours.lib - Hooking directx functions.
 Looking to remove this dependency. (bundled in repository)
   - DirectX June 2010 SDK - https://www.microsoft.com/en-us/download/details.aspx?id=6812
   - Windows 10 SDK v.
-(10.0.16299.0)
+(10.0.16299.0) (or newer)
   - C++ 17 compiler.
 Tempera is untested on mingw/gcc.
-See: VS 2018 build tools: http://landinghub.visualstudio.com/visual-cpp-build-tools
+VS 2018 build tools
-  - Cmake - The Visual Studio ecosystem is a blight upon humanity.
+  - Cmake - The Visual Studio solution and project system is a blight upon humanity the ide itself is okay.

 ## Attributions

 Various files and items in this codebase can be attributed as follows: